Teeth Grinding (Bruxism)

 Teeth grinding usually occurs in sleep, it can be caused by stress and anxiety, but it is more often caused by an abnormal bite or crooked teeth.
 Sleep disorder such as sleep apnea has been linked to bruxism.

-Anxiety and Stress: When you are stressed, you tend to clench your jaw and grind your teeth throughout the night.
+When you are under stress, you tend to clench your jaw and grind your teeth throughout the night.
 This usually results in headache and painful jaws when you wake up.

 Other Medical Conditions such as Parkinson’s disease and Huntington’s disease, can cause bruxism.